ryanreilly/phase_4_project/README.md

 ## Data Understanding

-Each row in this dataset represents a unique tweet made a by a user about an Apple or Google procduct.
+Each row in this dataset represents a unique tweet made a by a user about an Apple or Google product.
 There are three columns in the dataset.
-Each feature and its description is listed below.
+Each feature and its description are listed below.

 | Feature | Description|
 |:-------| :-------|